-Given the shortage of farmworker housing units, many farmworkers are likely forced to pay market rate for their housing or find other options, such as sleeping in vehicles or garages.
-In Mendota, the on-site farm labor housing facilities are generally not suitable for families based on unit size, although Esperanza Commons is designed to accommodate family households, with two-, three-, and four-bedroom units.
-Citizens, permanent residents, and H-2A visa workers may have access to the 583 HUD, USDA, or locally assisted affordable housing opportunities in Mendota, although they must compete with other lower-income households for the limited number of units.
+Overall, the permanent and seasonal farmworker housing facilities in the city result in a shortfall of units to meet the needs of farmworker households.
+Given this shortfall, many farmworkers are likely forced to pay market rate for their housing or find other options, such as sleeping in vehicles or garages.
+In Parlier, the Migrant Center farm labor housing facility generally is not suitable for families, although the new Orchard Commons is designed to accommodate family units.
+Farmworkers that are citizens and permanent residents may have access to the additional federally or locally assisted affordable housing opportunities in Parlier, although they must compete with other lower-income households for the limited number of units.
+There are 677 affordable HUD, USDA, state, or locally assisted affordable housing opportunities in the city, 32 units in the sphere of influence, and 61 residents in the city using HCVs.
 For undocumented workers, options are more limited, and a large number of farmworkers, even permanent residents, may live in spaces not intended for human habitation, such as shacks, outbuildings and sheds, and converted garages, often in severely overcrowded conditions.

-Permanent resident farmworker households are included in ACS estimates and therefore part of CHAS housing need estimates.
-Consequently, the housing needs of lower-income farmworker households are not differentiated from other lower-income households experiencing overpayment, overcrowding, and substandard housing.
-Because 59.3 percent of the labor force in Mendota may be employed in agricultural operations, a typically low wage industry, farmworkers likely make up a portion of extremely low- and very low-income households experiencing one or more of these housing problems in the city.
-Based on the Farmworker Survey, 81.7 percent of respondents countywide reported incomes below \$2,500 per month, which generally corresponds to an extremely low-income household of four.
-Of the 72.4 percent of Mendota residents that responded to the monthly income question, 90.5 percent reported that their income was below \$2,500 monthly, suggesting that farmworkers in Mendota face similar or greater challenges finding affordable housing as farmworkers throughout the county.
+Permanent resident farmworker households are included in ACS estimates and therefore part of the CHAS housing needs.
+Consequently, the housing needs of low-income farmworker households are not differentiated from other lower-income households experiencing overpayment, overcrowding, and substandard housing (38.1 percent of households citywide).
+Because 34.3 percent of the labor force in Parlier is reported to be employed in agricultural operations and similar fields, farmworkers may comprise a portion of extremely low- and very low-income households experiencing one or more of these housing problems.
+Based on the Farmworker Survey, 81.7 percent of respondents from throughout the county reported an income below \$2,500 per month, which corresponds to an extremely low-income for a household of four.
+However, both respondents who identified Parlier as their place of residence reported incomes below \$2,000 per month.
+Assuming wages in and around Parlier for farmworkers is relatively similar, this suggests that farmworkers in Parlier may face greater challenges finding affordable housing than the majority of farmworkers throughout the county.